intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/swan_flags.md

 ### Mutilate Flags

 1. `SWAN_MUTILATE_MASTER`: Host address where Mutilate master will be launched.
-Mutilate master is responsible for synchronising agents and measuring Memcached SLI.
+Mutilate master is responsible for synchronizing agents and measuring Memcached SLI.

 ```bash
 # Mutilate master host for remote executor.
 In case of 0 agents being specified it runs in agentless mode.Use `local` to run with local executor.